 Redbridge to Gants Hill

 The most direct route from Redbridge to Gants Hill is along the A12, but that's a route for masochists and petrol heads only.
 Unfortunately the quieter route along the backstreets of Redbridge is not that much more interesting.
-The houses aren't horrible, but they are rather samey, and Wanstead Lane could be considerably livened up by a few more trees, as there's not a lot of shelter, and in the heat of an English summer, the whole road seems to shimmer in a slighly disquieting manner.
+The houses aren't horrible, but they are rather samey, and Wanstead Lane could be considerably livened up by a few more trees, as there's not a lot of shelter, and in the heat of an English summer, the whole road seems to shimmer in a slightly disquieting manner.
 You'd think there would be some respite when the road passes the Port of London Authority Recreation Ground, but as this is separated from the road by a fence that means business, it doesn't actually help (and even if the fence wasn't there, the sports ground doesn't contain any trees, so there'd still be nowhere to run).
 It's a relief to come out the other end and into Gants Hill.

 Gants Hill to Newbury Park